Rocky’s Backyard Ultra

 - All runners who DNF will receive a DNF medal.

-- All runners will receive a long-sleeve t-shirt with their entry fee.
-The shirts will list all registered competitors as a fun memorable item to leave with! > In order to be guaranteed a shirt, all participants must be registered by March 30th, 2022.
+- All runners will receive a t-shirt with their entry fee.
+The shirts will list all registered competitors as a fun memorable item to leave with! *Note: Shirts will be ordered after the event and shipped to all participants.
+Shirts will have all participants listed on the back.

 - Along with the above, competitors will sign a Rocky’s Backyard Banner once they finish their race.
 Once race event has completed and we should have all competitors signatures on the banner.
 I will then take a picture of the banner and will have available on the photography website one free download for a photo of the banner with the signatures from the race.
 The one download with come with the entry fee.
 Any additional photos taken at the event will be a separate charge for downloads/prints.